ruc-practical-ai/data-loaders/README.md

 It is recommended to use this repository via codespaces or in a locally hosted devcontainer.
 If attempting to install locally, the following dependencies are required.

+#### NBIA Data Retriever

+Some tools in this repository use Python to generate datasets or download basic machine learning datasets.
+Other tools access data from The Cancer Imaging Archive (TCIA) using the National Biomedical Imaging Archives (NBIA) Data Retriever.

+The NBIA Data Retriever command line interface is required to run some scripts in this repository.
+Installation and usage instructions can be found [here](https://wiki.cancerimagingarchive.net/display/NBIA/NBIA+Data+Retriever+Command-Line+Interface+Guide).

 #### Expect

 Scripts in this repository require the [expect](https://linux.die.net/man/1/expect) linux utility.
 Some scripts require expect to work.
 Install expect using the preferred method for your system.